njsimos/sfcg_thresh_graph_metrics/README.md

 Quantitative Identification of Functional Connectivity Disturbances in Neuropsychiatric Lupus Based on Resting-State fMRI: A Robust Machine Learning Approach.
 Brain Sciences.
 2020; 10(11):777. https://doi.org/10.3390/brainsci10110777

-To run analysis load data in appropriate form and run the main controller code in: pcc_surFilt_AAL.m
+To run the analysis, load data in the appropriate form and run the main controller code in: pcc_surFilt_AAL.m